 Top Exec at your company comes to you and says, “Yesterday, I was talking to Big Industry Player and they mentioned how they have Shiny Object.
 I think we should have Shiny Object too.
 How fast can we get it done?”

-At last weekend’s ProductCamp DC event, my co-founder and I hosted a session called “Tales From The Product Frontlines”.
-Our first topic was about this very scenario, and it so energized the participants that it took up 30 of the 45 minutes we had been allotted!
+At a ProductCamp DC event a few years ago, my co-founder and I hosted a session called “Tales From The Product Frontlines”.
+Our first topic was about this very scenario.
+It so energized the participants that it took up 30 of the 45 minutes we had been allotted!

-During the session, we asked product people questions like:
+During the session, we asked folks questions like:

 - What do you do now to vet new ideas, whether your own or from some other source?

 - How is that working?